tugberkgoc/foundation-notes/03 Learning HTML5.md

     2. Restrict the video window to 320px wide without stretching the image.
     3. Are there any additional attributes you can add to the `<video>` element.
 Try these out, whay effect do they have?
 3. Find a (short) video clip on YouTube.
 This can be on any subject you wish.
-    1. Embed this in your web page using the iFrame code provided by Google.
+    1. Embed this in your web page using the _iFrame_ code provided by Google.
     2. Examine the attributes used and try changing their values, noting the effect this has on the embedded video.
+    3. Now embed the same clip using the _Object_ code.
+    4. Examine the attributes used and try changing their values, noting the effect this has on the embedded video.

 ## 4 Tables